emerge-bii/emerge-bii.github.io/_pages/summerprogram.md

 Note that in order to participate and receive funding from the National Science Foundation, you must be a US citizen, US national, or permanent resident.
 (Interested non-residents/citizens with funding may be considered as space permits, and should apply indicating their self-funded status.)

-When: Dates for Summer 2023 coming soon!
+When: June 5th - June 16th, 2023

-Location: The University of New Hampshire and Zoom;
-*Proof of COVID-19 vaccination is required for participation*
+Location: The University of New Hampshire (June 5th-June 9th) and Zoom (June 12th-June 16th) *Proof of COVID-19 vaccination is required for participation*

 Find more details <a href="https://drive.google.com/file/d/1bGkqukhR1203q-YuW9eOIAcTE0JZNCWJ/view?usp=sharing" target="_blank" rel="noopener noreferrer">here</a>

-Ready to apply? <a href="https://docs.google.com/forms/d/e/1FAIpQLSdEKblUH9I5BWCp4I2pq6M_v6qDhJ7aOWL0CqLBjnQQOS5KIg/viewform" target="_blank" rel="noopener noreferrer">Apply Here</a>
+Ready to apply? <a href="https://docs.google.com/forms/d/e/1FAIpQLSf_f8sB18z9S0bKH4Tgd5mgzWBcPWEkJmAkxfHkiOZCTU-2kw/viewform" target="_blank" rel="noopener noreferrer">Apply Here</a>

-***Applications for Summer 2023 will open later this year.
-Stay tuned!***
+***Review of applications will begin February 15th, 2023***